Sea Fisheries

 on design of certain towed nets

-(2) Within
+(2) Within a single cod-end

-the cod-end must not increase from the front end to the rear end.
+not increase from the front end to the rear end.

-number of meshes at the point of any circumference of any extension or lengthening
+the point of any circumference of any extension piece or lengthening piece must

-of the front end of the cod-end sensu stricto.
+end of the cod-end sensu stricto.

-(4) Paragraph (3)
+(4) Paragraph (3) does

-does not apply to meshes in any selvedges.
+not apply to meshes in any selvedges.

 9 Certain